Elementary School Handbooks

 • Demonstrate, by word and personal example, respect for law and order and self-discipline.

-• Confer with a guidance counselor or administrator regarding any student whose behavior requires special attention.
+• Confer with a school counselor or administrator regarding any student whose behavior requires special attention.

 • Seek to develop close co-operative relationships with parents for the educational benefit of the student by keeping open communication with parents and by sending communications home promptly.